SoftwareBrothers/adminjs-dev/README.md

 Repo also contains documentation of the project.
 To regenerate it you need to make some preparation:

 1. make sure you have all submodules on the master branch.
-2. documentation generates previews of react components which is not well handled.
+2. documentation generates previews of react components which are not well handled.
-   Documentation (parcel bundler to be exact) has to have one package.json from which it takes all dependencies like react, react-dom etc. In submodules each package has its own react dependency which causes multiple react versions to be bundled and previews wont work.
+   Documentation (parcel bundler to be exact) has to have one package.json from which it takes all dependencies like react, react-dom etc. In submodules each package has its own react dependency which causes multiple react versions to be bundled and previews won't work.

 In order to fix that: